 “The idea,” Jelena explains, “was to contribute to community building at UC, to shine light on successes and achievements of graduate students, and to do all that while giving to charity.”

-But that’s not where her dreams for GSGA’s future stop.
-As the 2018–19 GSGA president, she hopes the organization will only continue growing, becoming bigger and better, all the while promoting the core values of spreading diversity, graduate student friendship, and respect.
+But that’s not where her dreams for GSGA’s future stopped.
+As president, Jelena's hope was that the organization continued to grow, becoming bigger and better, all the while promoting the core values of spreading diversity, graduate student friendship, and respect:

 “I am hoping that the GSGA will become more visible as an organization on campus.
 We represent over 11,000 graduate students, which is a large number.
 All of us on the executive board want to make sure that we serve our students the best we can.
 We want to create pathways for more graduate students to engage with us, we want to help increase access to UC resources to graduate students, and make the UC experience as enjoyable as possible.
 I am looking forward to working with students, faculty, and administration towards these ends.
 I would encourage students to learn about us through our website and through our social media.”